under-view/meta-amd/meta-amd-bsp/README.md

 # meta-amd/meta-amd-bsp

-This layer contains metadata that is appropriate for all AMD-based platforms.
+This layer contains metadata that is applicable to all the supported AMD platforms.

 Settings in this layer should use appropriate variable suffixes to ensure they only apply to expected boards.